Cowichan Community Centre: "World's Biggest Hockey Stick & Puck"

+To ensure public safety, the hockey stick was dismantled in 2024 due to the decayed structure.

 Arena upgrades

 In November 2008, the Capitals & the Island Savings Centre Commission jointly bought a Centaur Products H-2105 scoreboard to bring the arena up to Junior "A" standards.
 The Cowichan Community Centre joins a growing list of BCHL arenas to have a centre-ice hung scoreboard.